Luhrs Building

 The Moxy Phoenix Downtown is a hotel located in the Luhrs Building, a historic ten-story office building located at 11 West Jefferson in Downtown Phoenix, Arizona.
 It was listed on the Phoenix Historic Property Register in 1990, and on the National Register of Historic Places in 2024.
-It was built by local businessman George H. N. Luhrs, an original Phoenix City Council member from 1881–85, at a cost of $553,000 USD, and opened on May 17, 1924.
+It was built by local businessman George H. N. Luhrs, an original Phoenix City Council member from 1881–85, at a cost of US$553,000, and opened on May 17, 1924.
 At the time, it was the tallest building in Phoenix and was said to be the largest building between El Paso and Los Angeles.
 In 2009, the building was renovated with the help of a $500,000 historic preservation grant.

-On May 30, 2014, Bitter & Twisted Cocktail Parlour a now awarding winning cocktail lounge located on the ground floor of the building opens.
+On May 30, 2014, Bitter & Twisted Cocktail Parlour, an award winning cocktail lounge, opened on the ground floor of the building.

 On December 29, 2023, the Moxy Phoenix Downtown hotel opened in the converted and restored structure.